Timeline of Key Historical Events

 - 1780s: Immigration to the US resumed after the American Revolution, especially to Pennsylvia and New York.

-- 1782: Ireland legislative independence from England in the Constitution of 1782.
+- 1782: Ireland gained parliamentary independence from England in the Constitution of 1782.

-- 1783: More Scottish loyalists fled the US for Ontario and Nova Scotia.
+- 1783: More Scottish loyalists left the US for Ontario and Nova Scotia.

 - 1788: British penal colony founded in New South Wales in present-day Australia.